Kevin Swaim MA,NCC,LMFT,LCSW,LMHC,

 Suicide Prevention Resources

 Valle Vista Health Systems (Greenwood): 1-800-447-1348.
-Suicide/emergency assessment; free, in-person assessments; available inpatient mental health and care and
+Suicide/emergency assessment; free, in-person assessments; available inpatient and outpatient mental health and care and area referrals

 Suicide Prevention Hotline: 800-SUICIDE (784-2433).
 (TIP: Be patient, this is a National Hotline that is referred to a local call center.)
 The caller will speak with a referral specialist, with a possibility of a referral to a local facility or providers.